 For more on Chat reports, click here.

-To view all reports, hover over the icon and scroll down to Reports.
+To view all reports, hover over the Analytics icon in your Setup menu and select Reports.

 The landing page is versatile and can be presented in list or gallery view.

 - This view is recommended when you have many reports.
 It consolidates the text on your screen to display an increased number of report descriptions to assist in locating the specific report you need.

 - This view is also preferred by veteran users who are familiar with their reports and can easily navigate to the report they are after.

 Select the icon for Gallery View:

 - Gallery view is recommended when you are not certain of which report will address your inquiry, as the gallery tiles expose important information that should help you with this selection.

 Both views allow you to drag-and-drop reports in the order you wish for them to appear.

 In each report, you can edit and filter the data to focus on specific areas of interest.
 The example below focuses on a report from the Incident Management section and is titled Incidents Over Time.